vectordotdev/timber-js/packages/koa/README.md

    * For example -- setting the maximum number of sync requests to
    * make concurrently (useful to limit network I/O) */
-  syncMax: 10
+  syncMax: 10,
 };

 const koaOptions = {
   // Override default Koa context data to include in each log
-  contextPaths: ["statusCode", "request.headers", "request.method"]
+  contextPaths: ["statusCode", "request.headers", "request.method"],
 };

 const timber = new Timber("api-goes-here", timberOptions, koaOptions);